brown-ccv/ccv-website-hugo/content/english/services/infrastructure/oscar.md

 ---
 {{% lead %}}
 The high-performance computing (HPC) resources at CCV equip the Brown research community with the tools they need to perform complex numerical simulations, modeling, and data analysis.
-Oscar, CCV's primary research computing cluster, consists of \~500 multi-core nodes sharing a high-performance interconnect and file system.
+Oscar, CCV's primary research computing cluster, consists of more than 300 multi-core nodes sharing a high-performance interconnect and file system.

 {{% /lead %}}